-How To Engage Your Core Before Exercising
+How To Engage Your Core: What Does It Mean?

-We've outlined what you need to know to activate your core, including a rundown on the different abdominal muscles, what activating your core feels like, simple core activation exercises to do before you work out, and the most beneficial time to get your core working.
+We've outlined what it means to engage your core, including a rundown of our different abdominal muscles, what activating your core feels like, simple core activation exercises to do before you work out, and the most beneficial time to get your core working.

-What does ‘engage your core’ mean?
+What does it mean to ‘engage your core’?